RowanG1/PropertyInspect/README.md

 #### Architecture
 * Uses the GetX state management library.
 This implies the usage of streams, and Rx.
-* Clean architecture- presentation/UI layer, domain layer (mixed with application layer a.k.a use cases), data layer.
+* Clean architecture- presentation/UI layer, domain layer, data layer.
+  Note that the use cases are in the domain folder, although a better folder could have been `application`, to distinguish the application player.
 * To help with having an authenticated/registration flow, `VisitorFlow` and `ListerFlow` widgets were created.
 This allows any particular page to be accessed, with gates in place for logging in and registering.
 * Multi environment: staging (used as development) and production.
 See `main-staging.dart` and `main-prod.dart`, with